josephthenerd/BerryScript/README.md

 REMEMBER!!!
 ALL COMMANDS ARE IN CAPITALS!!!

-HELP - hows a list of commands
+HELP - shows a list of commands

 EXIT - exits program